-->

-Gilson Road Cemetery – What IS this?
+Gilson Road Cemetery, NH – What IS This?

-haunted Gilson Road Cemetery, Nashua, NH
+Is this a real ghost at haunted Gilson Road Cemetery, Nashua, NH?

-Fiona’s comments: This real “ghost photo” was taken at Nashua’s Gilson Road Cemetery when we were researching ghosts and hauntings.
-It’s one of our favorite “What is this?” pictures.
+This “ghost photo” was taken at Nashua’s Gilson Road Cemetery when we were researching ghosts and hauntings.
+It’s one of my favorite “What is this?” pictures.

 I took this ghost photo with a $6 disposable Fuji camera.
 On that night, a group of us were testing inexpensive cameras to see what an amateur could expect when taking photographs at random in a haunted location.